-reasonably accurate detail about the conditions in ghettos than their younger counterparts.
-For example, students in Years 12 and 13 often understood that conditions in the Polish ghettos became murderous and that many Jews 'died through starvation, malnutrition' and 'disease' (Cassie, Year 13, EE1).
+For example, students in Years 12 and 13 often understood that conditions in the ghettos in occupied Poland became murderous and that many Jews 'died through starvation, malnutrition' and 'disease' (Cassie, Year 13, EE1).

 A number of students in Years 12 and 13 also appeared to understand that the establishment of ghettos was part of the developing process of the Holocaust.
 Often, students acknowledged that ghettos were established after the invasion of Poland and before the accelerated mass killing of Jews in death camps in the early 1940s.
 For example, Cassie (Year 13, EE1) noted that, 'they put the Jews in the ghettos before they took them to the extermination camps', while Amelia (Year 13, EE1) said, 'I think they began to clear people out from the ghettos and into the death camps'.